redhat-et/crossplane-quay/README.md

 ## Known Issues

 Currently it seems like there is an issue with deploying the AWS provider.
-The deployment will fail to create any pods citing an invaldi fsGroup.
+The deployment will fail to create any pods citing an invald fsGroup.
 The current fix for this requires editing the YAML for the deployment and removing the offending line (typically line 62) under the securityContext.fsGroup.
+This issue has only been seen for deployments running on Openshift.

 An issue has been opened on the upstream [provider-aws](https://github.com/crossplane/provider-aws/issues/316).